MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 > [!TIP]
 >
 > A CSV file available on GitHub contains all the app default English strings.
-You ca n import the CSV file into your environment using the Import data capability that is part of the administrator app.
+You can import the CSV file into your environment using the Import data capability that is part of the administrator app.
 Although not required for English-only deployments, importing this file helps you quickly identify the localization strings that you need to prepare for your required language.
 >
 > To further accelerate the string localization creation process, create a cloud flow to trigger off the Dataverse English imported localization records selected in the Administrator app.
 This flow can use AI Builder action steps to automatically translate the English records to your target language and directly load them into the Localizations table.
 >